 You should read these two articles from our website to learn more about Koi pathogens, and proper quarantine.

 Pond or Septic System?

-The water in Aquascape ponds is extremely unsafe for fish, humans and your pets.
-Aquascape ponds are breeding grounds for some pretty nasty bacteria that can negatively impact fish, humans, and other animals.
-Believe it or not a few people die every so often from bacterial infections they get from cleaning these nasty cesspools that Aquascape calls ponds!
-Many more become ill as well.
+The water in these rock-bottomed ponds is extremely unsafe for fish, humans and your pets.
+They are breeding grounds for some pretty nasty bacteria that can negatively impact fish, humans, and other animals.
+Believe it or not a few people get deathly ill every so often from bacterial infections they get from cleaning these nasty cesspools of these poorly designed things they call ponds!
 In many of these cases the bacterial infections are very difficult to diagnose and treat, and many doctors have difficulty finding the bacterial strain responsible.

-Aquascape ponds may look good for the first year or two to the untrained eye, but as they mature they become complete disasters.
-The water will be dirty and murky from poor filtration and/or they become so green with planktonic algae you can’t even see any fish in them most of the time!
-That’s ok though because Aquascape with gladly sell you a maintenance contract for doing the frequent cleanouts they require.
-But if the pond was truly designed properly none of that would be required and there would be far less maintenance needed.
-Currently the Aquascape design as it stands is not a far cry from an open air septic system…Yuck!
+These types of ponds may look good for the first year or two to the untrained eye, but as they mature they become complete disasters.
+The water will be dirty and murky from poor filtration and/or they become so green with planktonic algae you can’t even see any fish in them most of the time.

 Focus is on contractors/landscapers – not homeowners